nmoragas/genotype-pipeline/README.md

 ### 🔹  4_analysis/ – Post-Imputation Analysis
 This final stage focuses on post-imputation analyses to extract meaningful insights from the genotype data.

-             - Sample and SNP extraction.
-Subset the imputed dataset by selecting specific individuals or variants of interest for targeted analyses.
+Sample and SNP extraction.
+Subset the imputed dataset by selecting specific individuals or variants of interest for targeted analyses, etc
-             - Principal Component Analysis (PCA).
-Perform PCA on the imputed data to identify potential batch effects, population substructure, or other technical artifacts.
-             - Polygenic Risk Score (PRS) calculation.
-Compute PRS using publicly available or custom scoring files, enabling genetic risk estimation for complex traits or diseases.

 ## ⚙️ 1 - Respository structure <a name = "rep_stru"></a>
 ---